gu-lseg/intro-to-programming/source/introduction.rst

 We can see our world as containing different types of objects that we can classify according to common attributes and behaviours.

-For example in a classroom there many objects that are instances of the type Chair and many other objects that are instances of the type Person.
+For example in a classroom there are many objects that are instances of the type Chair and many other objects that are instances of the type Person.

 Objects have: